topaklihuseyin/CMSSW/README.md

 #### Detector data flow through Hardware Tiers
 The following diagram shows the flow of CMS detector data through the tiers.
 ![alt text](https://twiki.cern.ch/twiki/pub/CMSPublic/WorkBookComputingModel/dataflowtiers_Data.gif)
+The essential elements of the flow of real physics data through the hardware tiers are:
+- T0 to T1:
+ - Scheduled, time-critical, will be continuous during data-taking periods
+ - reliable transfer needed for fast access to new data, and to ensure that data is stored safely
+- T1 to T1:
+  - redistributing data, generally after reprocessing (e.g. processing with improved algorithms) -T1 to T2:
+  - Data for analysis at Tier-2s

 ## Analyzers